StudyHub-Capstone31/studyhub-frontend/README.md

 - Search for specific resources
 - Access recent and popular materials
 - View platform statistics

+### Navigation Components
+The application uses two different navigation components:
+- `Navbar.jsx`: Used specifically on the Home page with simplified navigation
+- `GeneralNavbar.jsx`: Used on inner pages with complete navigation options and user authentication state

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.